 \section{Application to Electronic Health Records Studies}

-We consider training a joint representation of codified and narrative CUI features using summary EHR data of patients with at least 1 diagnostic code of rhematoid arthritis (RA) at Mass General Brigham (MGB).
-The MGB RA EHR cohort consist of 53,716 patients whose longitudinal EHR data have been summarized as co-occurrence counts of EHR concepts within a $30$-day window.
+We train a joint representation of codified and narrative CUI features using summary EHR data of patients with at least 1 diagnostic code of Rheumatoid Arthritis (RA) at Mass General Brigham (MGB).
+The MGB RA EHR cohort consists of 53,716 patients whose longitudinal EHR data have been summarized as co-occurrence counts of EHR concepts within a $30$-day window.
 We include all EHR diagnosis, medication, and procedure codes which have been rolled up to higher concept levels: diagnostic codes to PheCodes\footnote{https://phewascatalog.org/phecodes}, procedure codes to clinical classification system (CCS)\footnote{https://www.hcup-us.ahrq.gov/toolssoftware/ccs\_svcsproc/ccssvcproc.jsp}, medication codes to ingredient level RxNorm codes \citep{liu2005rxnorm}.
 We include all EHR codified features along with CUIs that have occurred more than $15$ times in the cohort.
 This results in $d=4,668$ features, including $d_1 = 3,477$ codified features with $1,776$ PheCodes for diseases, $238$ CCS codes for procedures, and $1,463$ RxNorm codes for medications, and $d_2=1,048$ CUI features.

-Based on the summary-level co-occurrence matrix, we can derive estimators for CLAIME, CL, and Concate, respectively.
+Based on the summary-level co-occurrence matrix, we can derive estimators for CLAIME, CL, Concate and KPCA, respectively.
 To assess the quality of the obtained embeddings, we utilize a benchmark previously introduced in \cite{Gan2023}.
-Specifically, we conduct an evaluation focusing on the embeddings' capability to identify established relationships among EHR concept pairs.
-Various categories of known relations, including similarity and relatedness, have been curated from online knowledge sources.
-Similar pairs of codified concepts were mainly generated based on code hierarchies such as the PheCode hierarchy.
-Similar pairs of CUIs were extracted from relationships within the online clinical database UMLS.
-Additionally, we assessed the similarity between mapped code-CUI pairs, leveraging UMLS to map codified concepts to CUIs.
-For relatedness among CUI-CUI pairs, we extracted information from the UMLS, considering major classes like ``may treat or may prevent", ``classifies", ``differential diagnosis", ``method of", and ``causative".
-Furthermore, related code-CUI pairs and code-code pairs were curated by mapping disease CUIs to PheCodes, drugs to RxNorm, and procedures to CCS categories.
-These mapped code pairs were then utilized to evaluate the system's ability to detect relatedness among codified features or the relatedness between codified and NLP features.
+For multimodal learning, we are interested in our method's ability to capture cross-modality relationships.
+Specifically, we first assess the similarity between mapped code-CUI pairs, leveraging UMLS to map codified concepts to CUIs.
+For relatedness, we first curate UMLS relationships for CUI-CUI pairs, considering major classes like ``may treat or may prevent'', ``classifies'', ``differential diagnosis", ``method of'', and ``causative''.
+Then, we map disease CUIs to PheCodes, drugs to RxNorm, and procedures to CCS categories to obtain related code-CUI pairs.
+These mapped code pairs are then utilized to evaluate the system's ability to detect relatedness between codified and NLP features.